 Hair Fiber Spray

-Hair Fiber Powders
+Hair Fiber Powder

-Why Use Hair Building Fibers
+Why Use Hair Building Fibers?

 Want to camouflage a bald spot forming on your crown?
 What about filling in spots to get back your juvenile hairline?
 These are just a couple of reasons why people use these products: